If we talk about reducing our waste, we need to tackle how to grow into a refuser.

 The best garbage item is the one that doesn’t exist.

 In the world, less than 20% of packaging gets recycled.
 In the near future, Regional District of Central Kootenay (RDCK) will be transitioning their recycling depots to a program that will collect more materials including many more types of plastic wrap.
 That’s good news because it means less garbage, but always keep in mind that the BEST PRACTICE is to REDUCE the amount of plastic coming into your home to begin with.
-Continue reading “Let’s Figure Plastic Recycling in Nelson”
+Continue reading “Let’s Figure Out How to Recycle Plastic in Nelson”